williammabernathy/Moose-Bot/commands/README.md

 ```
 !ping
 ```
-- simple "pings" the bot.
-Expected reponse: 'Pong!
-I can hear you!'
+- simply "pings" the bot.
+Expected reponse: "Pong!
+I can hear you!"
 ```
 !intro
 ```
-- displays embedded introduction for Moose Bot
+- displays embedded message with the introduction for Moose Bot
 ```
 !commands
 ```